byu-dml/d3m-analytics/README.md

 ### Query The Lab's Database

-To perform queries on the lab's local mongodb database, connect to the database using your use `MONGO_HOST` and `MONGO_PORT` environment variables and use any query tool that mongodb supports.
-A `pymongo` client already connected to the database is exposed in `analytics.databases.aml_client`, e.g.:
+To perform queries on the lab's local mongodb database, connect to the database using your `MONGO_HOST` and `MONGO_PORT` environment variables and use any query tool that mongodb supports.
+For convenience, a `pymongo` client already connected to the database is exposed in `analytics.databases.aml_client`, e.g.:

 ```python
 from analytics.databases.aml_client import AMLDB